krish8484/compound-systems/README.md

 4) Run compile_proto script based on your target machine from root repo folder (CS244B)
 5) Start the scheduler server from one terminal - python3 scheduler_server.py --PortNumber 50051 --SchedulerMode Random
-6) Start the worker server in another terminal - python3 worker_server.py --PortNumber <PortNumber> --MaxThreadCount <MaxThreadCount>
+6) Start multiple worker servers in another terminal - python3 worker_server.py --PortNumber <PortNumber> --MaxThreadCount <MaxThreadCount> --HardwareGeneration <HardwareGeneration>
     Example Command:
-    python3 worker_server.py --PortNumber 50052 --MaxThreadCount 2 --gpuEnabled --addDelay
+    python3 worker_server.py --PortNumber 50055 --MaxThreadCount 2 --HardwareGeneration Gen2 --gpuEnabled

     First parameter is the port number
-    Second parameter is the number of threads the worker can process Third parameter is an optional parameter.
+    Second parameter is the number of threads the worker can process Third parameter is the hardware generation parameter which determines if scheduler would send more requests to this worker in LoadAware scheduling mode
+    Fourth parameter is an optional parameter.
 If --gpuEnabled parameter is passed, worker is treated as GPU Enabled.
-    Fourth parameter is an optional parameter.
+    Fifth parameter is an optional parameter.
 If --addDelay parameter is passed, delays are added randomly for the worker operations.

 7) Run driver for another terminal - python3 driver.py (There is an example code written under main for testing)
 8) Submit tasks with the driver; they should be seen getting executed on the worker.